Eschatologue/CM_wiki/docs/class/sorcerer/divine.md

 ### Level 3: Favored by the Gods

 Divine power guards your destiny.
 If you fail a D20 Test, you can roll 2d4 and add it to the total, possibly changing the outcome.
-You can use this feature a number of times equal to your Charisma modifier (minimum once) and you regain all expended uses when you finish a Long Rest.
+You can use this feature a number of times equal to your Charisma modifier (minimum once) and you regain all expended uses when you finish a **:rest-long: Long Rest**.
 You cannot use this feature multiple times on the same roll.

 ### Level 6: Potent Healing